Sticky Pork Ribs

 - Slice the racks of ribs into segments with 3 or 4 bones on each.

-- Place all of the remaining ingredients into a food processor and whizz until you have a smooth consistency.
+- Place all of the remaining ingredients into a food processor and blitz until you have a smooth consistency.

 - Use your hands to make sure the ribs are completely coated in the marinade.
-To ensure against leakage, I would put everything into another ziplock freezer bag.
+To ensure against leakage, I would double-bag the ribs and marinade.

 - Seal the bag and leave to marinate in the fridge overnight.